freetalk-fun/devtalk/docs/index.md

 features:
   - title: A Notebook
-    details: My own extensive notes on software dev stuff.
+    details: My own extensive notes on software and soft skills.
   - title: A Cookbook
-    details: Talk to your peers in style.. on Discord!
-  - title: A Forum
-    details: A Place for Friends!
+    details: A collection of cool, useful code.
 ---